SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 Out of Ring:

-When fighting on your feet “Out of Ring” Warnings will be issued to any competitor who steps out of the ring with one foot.
-Competitors who are out of the ring cannot score, but can be scored upon as long as one foot is still in the ring.
+When fighting on your feet “Out of Ring” warnings will be issued to any competitor who steps out of the ring with one foot.
+When on their feet, competitors who are out of the ring cannot score, but can be scored upon as long as one foot is still in the ring.
+When fighting on the ground, if 2/3 of both competitors bodies are out of the ring, or at the judge’s discretion, the match will stopped, and competition will be moved back to the center of the mat.
+Exceptions to the stoppage may occur in the following situations:

 • When an athlete has a submission hold in place in the outlying safety area, the referee should not interrupt the match unless necessary to prevent injury